 Evolution Towards Higher Accuracies

 GNSS has now been operational in the surveying industry, and especially in hydrography, for more than 25 years.
-Where the first receivers such as the Sercel NR103 (once the workhorse of the industry) boasted 10 parallel GPS L1 channels, current receiver technology has evolved to multi GNSS, multi-channel and multi-frequency solutions.
-In this article, we will look at the current state of affairs and try to identify the areas where development can be expected in the years to come.
+Whereas the first receivers such as the Sercel NR103 (once the workhorse of the industry) boasted 10 parallel GPS L1 channels, current receiver technology has evolved to multi-GNSS, multi-channel and multi-frequency solutions.
+This article looks at the current state of affairs and tries to identify the areas where development can be expected in the years to come.

 In hydrography, we can distinguish between ‘land use’ and ‘marine use’ of our GNSS receivers.
 Especially in the dredging, nearshore and inshore domains both land survey as well as maritime receivers are employed.
 They do not differ in their basic capabilities such as positioning accuracy of number of channels (and GNSS) they can receive.
 The main differences lie in the form factor of the receiver (portable for land survey, rack mounted for marine survey) and the method of operation.
 Whereas a land survey receiver is almost always combined with a separate controller running extensive data acquisition software, the marine receiver is more and more of the black box type with at most a minimal display (and sometimes none).
 Setting of the pure marine receiver is done using a network interface with the computer browser whereas the positioning data is transported over the network (or if required RS232) connections to the data acquisition software.